lopezdsr/sql-query/sql-query.md

 # Overview
 {:shortdesc}

-IBM Cloud SQL Query is a fully-managed service that lets you run SQL queries (that is, SELECT statements) to analyze, transform, or clean up rectangular data.
+{{site.data.keyword.sqlquery_full}} is a fully-managed service that lets you run SQL queries (that is, SELECT statements) to analyze, transform, or clean up rectangular data.
 {:shortdesc}

-**Note:** You can use SQL Query to create SELECT statements only; actions such as CREATE, DELETE, INSERT, and UPDATE are not possible.
+**Note:** You can use {{site.data.keyword.sqlquery_short}} to create SELECT statements only; actions such as CREATE, DELETE, INSERT, and UPDATE are not possible.

-Input data is read from CSV, JSON, ORC, or Parquet files located in one or more IBM Cloud Object Storage instances.
+Input data is read from CSV, JSON, ORC, or Parquet files located in one or more {{site.data.keyword.cos_full}} instances.
-Each query result is written to a CSV file in a Cloud Object Storage instance of your choice.
+Each query result is written to a CSV file in a Cloud {{site.data.keyword.cos_short}} instance of your choice.
-Use the SQL Query user interface (UI) to develop your queries and the [SQL Query REST API](sql-query.html#rest-api) to automate them.
+Use the {{site.data.keyword.sqlquery_short}} user interface (UI) to develop your queries and the [SQL Query REST API](sql-query.html#rest-api) to automate them.

 ## Where your input data and query results are stored

-Before you can use the SQL Query service to run SQL queries, the input data must be uploaded to one or more Cloud Object Storage instances.
+Before you can use the {{site.data.keyword.sqlquery_short}} service to run SQL queries, the input data must be uploaded to one or more Cloud {{site.data.keyword.cos_short}} instances.
-You must also have at least 'Writer' access to at least one Cloud Object Storage bucket, so that result files (that is, the files containing output data) can be written there.
+You must also have at least 'Writer' access to at least one Cloud {{site.data.keyword.cos_short}} bucket, so that result files
+(that is, the files containing output data) can be written there.
-For more information about Cloud Object Storage, including how to provision an instance, create buckets, and upload data, refer to the [Cloud Object Storage Getting Started Guide](https://console.bluemix.net/docs/services/cloud-object-storage/getting-started.html#getting-started-console).
+For more information about Cloud {{site.data.keyword.cos_short}}, including how to provision an instance, create buckets, and upload data, refer to the [Cloud Object Storage Getting Started Guide](https://console.bluemix.net/docs/services/cloud-object-storage/getting-started.html#getting-started-console).

-## Running an SQL query
+## Running an {{site.data.keyword.sqlquery_short}}

 In SQL, the term *query* is just another way of saying *SELECT statement*.
 To run a query:

-1. In the SQL editor field of the SQL Query UI, enter a SELECT statement.
+1. In the SQL editor field of the {{site.data.keyword.sqlquery_short}} UI, enter a SELECT statement.
 In this statement:
     - After the FROM keyword, specify one or more [unique resource identifiers](sql-query.html#table-unique-resource-identifier) (URIs).
 Each URI can be thought of as a table.
 Each URI comprises one or more input files; each input file can be thought of as a table partition.